-“One shall not beat or shake any carpet, rug, or mat (except doormats before the hour of eight in the morning), or throw or lay any dirt, litter or ashes, or any carrion, fish, offal, or rubbish, or throw or cause any such thing to fall into any sewer, pipe, or drain, or into any well, stream, or watercourse, pond, or reservoir for water”
+“One shall not beat or shake any carpet, rug, or mat (except doormats before the hour of eight in the morning), or throw or lay any dirt, litter or ashes, or any carrion, fish, offal, or rubbish, or throw or cause any such thing to fall into any sewer, pipe, or drain, or into any well, stream, or watercourse, pond, or reservoir for water,” according to S.60 of the Metropolitan Police Act 1839.

 Anybody caught doing this is technically liable for a fine not exceeding Level 1 on the Standard Fine Scale (£200).
 However, the likelihood of a prosecution ever being brought under this Act is almost nil.

-Anybody breaching this provision is technically liable upon summary conviction, for a fine not exceeding Level 3 on the Standard Fine Scale, namely £1,000
+It’s found in S.71 of the Clean Neighbourhoods and Environment Act 2005 and anybody breaching this provision is technically liable upon summary conviction, for a fine not exceeding Level 3 on the Standard Fine Scale, namely £1,000.

 Following political turmoil and unrest in the late 13th and early 14th century, a series of ordinances were passed to limit the monarch’s powers.
 One particularly obscure Act was the Statute Forbidding Bearing of Armour 1313.
 Written in Norman English and thus appearing somewhat archaic to the modern observer, it stated: